vonald/vonald.github.io/_posts/2019-08-12-first-post.md

 ---
 layout: post
-title: “First Post”
+title: First Post
-author: “StephenP”
+author: StephenP
 categories: [article]
 ---
 Welcome to my blog.
 I have started various blogs over the years, most of which have fizzled out for one reason or another.
 I like the discipline of writing - I think it is good for my brain.